lifeofanisland/Safetee-Backend/README.md

-# Safetee-Dashboard
+# Safetee-Backend
-This is the Dashboard of Safetee App
+This is the Backend of Safetee App